- What happens after treatment for breast cancer?

 Although there may be emotional effects, breast surgery or radiation to the breasts does not physically decrease a woman's sexual desire.
 Nor does it decrease her ability to have vaginal lubrication or normal genital feelings, or to reach orgasm.
 And according to recent research, most women with early-stage breast cancer have good emotional adjustment and sexual satisfaction within a year after their surgery.
 They report a quality of life similar to women who never had cancer.

-A few women have chronic pain in their chests and shoulders after radical mastectomy.
+A few women have chronic pain in their chests and shoulders after surgery.
 During intercourse, supporting these areas with pillows and avoiding positions where your weight rests on your chest or arms may help.

 If you had breast-conserving surgery followed by radiation therapy, the breast may be scarred.
 It also may be a different shape or size.
-During radiation therapy, the skin may become red and swollen.
-The breast also may be a little tender.
-Feeling in the breast and nipple, however, should return to normal.
+During radiation therapy, the skin may become red and swollen, and the breast may be a little tender.
+This improves over time after radiation is finished.

 Sexual impact of breast reconstruction

 Breast reconstruction restores the shape of the breast, but it cannot restore normal breast sensation.
 The nerve that supplies feeling to the nipple runs through the deep breast tissue, and it gets disconnected during surgery.
-In a reconstructed breast, the feeling of pleasure from touching the nipple is lost.
+In a reconstructed breast, the feeling of pleasure from having the nipple touched is lost.
 A rebuilt nipple has much less feeling.

 In time, the skin on the reconstructed breast will regain some sensitivity but probably will not give the same kind of pleasure as before mastectomy.

 Effect on your partner

 Relationship issues are also important because the cancer diagnosis can be very distressing for the partner, as well as the patient.
 Partners are usually concerned about how to express their love physically and emotionally after treatment, especially surgery.
-Breast cancer can be a growth experience for couples under certain circumstances.
-The relationship may be enhanced if the partner takes part in decision-making and goes with the woman to surgery and other treatments.
+But breast cancer can be a growth experience for couples – especially when partners take part in decision-making and go along to treatments.

 More information about this can be found in our document Sexuality for the Woman with Cancer.